f/awesome-chatgpt-prompts/README.md

 **Download ChatGPT Desktop App**: **[macOS](https://github.com/lencx/ChatGPT/releases/download/v0.5.0/ChatGPT_0.5.0_x64.dmg)** / **[Windows](https://github.com/lencx/ChatGPT/releases/download/v0.5.0/ChatGPT_0.5.0_x64_en-US.msi)** / **[Linux](https://github.com/lencx/ChatGPT/releases/download/v0.5.0/chat-gpt_0.5.0_amd64.deb)**

-> ℹ️ **NOTE:** Sometimes, some of the prompts may not be working as you expected or may be rejected by the AI.
+> ℹ️ **NOTE:** At times, some of these prompts may not work as you expected or may be rejected by the AI.
 Please try again, start a new thread, or log out and log back in.
 If these solutions do not work, please try rewriting the prompt using your own sentences while keeping the instructions the same.

 ---

-### Using ChatGPT Desktop App
+### Using the ChatGPT Desktop App

 The _unofficial_ ChatGPT desktop application provides a convenient way to access and use the prompts in this repository.
-With the app, you can easily import all the prompts and use them with slash commands, such as `/linux_terminal`.
+With this app, you can easily import all the prompts and use them with slash commands, such as `/linux_terminal`.
 This feature eliminates the need to manually copy and paste prompts each time you want to use them.

 > **Desktop App is an unofficial [open source project by @lencx](https://github.com/lencx/ChatGPT).
 It's a simple wrapper for ChatGPT web interface with powerful extras.**